By Megan Slack

 6. Atlanta Botanical Garden, Georgia

-Stretching over 30 acres in midtown Atlanta, this Botanical Garden is celebrated for its majestic floral displays and unique exhibitions that create an urban oasis in the city.
+Stretching over 30 acres in midtown Atlanta, this Botanical Garden is celebrated for its majestic floral displays and unique exhibitions that create an urban oasis in the city – it's the perfect place to get raised garden bed ideas and inspiration.

 Following local government guidelines, guests over the age of four are required to wear masks when within six feet of another visitor outside and at all times when inside.
 The gardens continue to limit guest capacity and require pre-booked timed tickets that can be reserved online.